 - 1 teaspoon kosher salt

 - 1/4 teaspoon ground black pepper

 - 8 slices whole wheat sandwich bread

-- Sliced tomatoes, for serving
+- Sliced tomatoes for serving

-- Fresh spinach, for serving
+- Fresh spinach for serving

-- Hard boil the eggs: In a small pot, bring just enough water to cover the eggs to a gentle boil.
+- Next, hard boil the eggs.
+In a small pot, bring just enough water to cover the eggs to a gentle boil.
 Reduce the heat to a simmer and gently lower the eggs in with a slotted spoon.
 Bring water to a low, rumbling boil, then let cook for 9 minutes.
 A few minutes before the eggs are finished cooking, prepare an ice bath.
 Remove the eggs from the boiling water and plunge into the cold water.

 - Scoop the flesh into the mixing bowl, leaving the avocado in chunks.
 Add the chopped green onions, Greek yogurt, lemon juice, mustard, salt, pepper, and cayenne to the bowl.